KASTEL-MobilityLab/MDS-CaseStudy-System/README.md

   * Login with
     - Username: user@domain.com
     - Password: pgadmin_password
-  * Add server postgres with password and server: postgres
+  * Add server postgres with hostname, username and password: postgres (you can name the server as you wish)
   * Click on the symbol on the left upper part of the window with database symbol and run arrow, then you can insert the SQL query:
   ```sql
   DELETE FROM devices WHERE true